kozukiii/Genuinely/README.md

 - 🏷️ **Category-aware price sources** for more accurate pricing in supported categories
 - 🔥 **Trending search shortcuts** for popular products
 - 🎚️ **Filters** for price, condition, shipping, and location
-- 💾 **Saved listings** synced to user accounts with guest fallback support
+- 💾 **Saved listings** synced to user accounts with guest fallback support — analysis-only persistence, with listing content re-fetched live on view
 - 📊 **Listing detail pages** with a visual score breakdown and plain-English analysis
 - 🖼️ **Image proxying** for cleaner and more reliable listing images
 - 🎨 **eBay variation selector** for item-group listings — pick a specific color, size, or model before analyzing